ermshiperete/job-dsl-plugin-wiki/Job-DSL-Commands.md

         publishJabber(target, strategyName, channelNotificationName, jabberClosure) // See below for jabberClosure syntax publishScp(site, scpClosure) // See below for scpClosure syntax downstream(projectName, thresholdName)
-        downstream(downstreamClosure) // See below for downstreamClosure syntax }
+        downstreamParameterized(downstreamClosure) // See below for downstreamClosure syntax }
 }
 ```